acycliq/visage/README.md

 I will cover that step some other day, the viewer works without a background image.
 However if you want to add that send me an email and I will get back to you.

 #### Comment
-Depending on your data, the dot size might sometimes turn to be too large.
+* Depending on your data, the dot size might sometimes turn to be too large.
 Let me know if you have any problems to tell you how to fine-tune the marker size.
+* There is collapsible control at the top-right of the viewer that shows a nested tree of the classes/subclasses.
+It is assumed that class names are dot separated, for example `Astro.1` or `Sst.Npy.Cort`.
+Nesting will not work if they are not dot-separated (although there is code to specify the separator but hasnt been tested.
+Let me know if you fall in this case).
+The control will just show a list of all the cell classes (un-nested) but interactivity will still work and the user should be able to hide/show classes by toggling the checkboxes.